Suspect admits driving vehicle from which 7-year-old was shot in Texas

 Jazmine was killed after a gunman fired into the car that she was riding in with her mother and siblings at around 6:50 a.m.
 Sunday, officials said.
 She died from a gunshot wound to the head, according to the prosecutor at Harris County Probate Court.

-The girl's mother, who was wounded, said before the arrest that she believed the shooting was possibly a hate crime.
+With no apparent provocation or motive in the shooting, and with an initial description of a suspect as a white man, the killing had raised fears that it could have been racially motivated.
+Jazmine's mother, who was also wounded, said before the arrest that she believed the shooting was possibly a hate crime.

 Earlier Saturday, community members held a rally near the business close to where the shooting took place, calling for justice for the slain girl.